Skip to main content

 Application Evaluation

 PULSE is a competitive program.
-Applications will be evaluated on responses to the short essay questions.
-Details from the application are removed and short essays are scored by reviewers on a scale of 1 to 10.
-Points are tallied for each student and the slots are filled from highest scoring applications.
-In the event of a tie for the final remaining slots, students who have never participated in PULSE and/or are entering their final two years of high school will be prioritized over applicants who have previously participated in PULSE or are entering their first two years of high school.
-This will help ensure equity of access.
+Applications are evaluated based on responses to short essay questions that are provided when the application opens.
+Any identifying information on the application is removed and short essays are scored by reviewers on a scale of 1 to 10.
+Points are tallied for each student and the slots are filled in order of total scores.
+In the event of a tie for the final remaining slots, students who have never participated in PULSE and/or are entering their final two years of high school or are entering their first two years of high school will be prioritized in order for students to have the opportunity to participate.
 Students who have comparable scores will be placed on a waitlist and may be offered a spot in the event that some accepted students are unable to participate in the program.
 To allow as many students as possible to participate, students who have participated in two prior PULSE cycles are not eligible for participation.

 Will PULSE be held in-person or virtually?